johnsblevins/AzureLandingZones/Templates/entscalelz/es-hubspoke-template/README.md

                     CAF-Sandbox-LandingZones

 ## Policy Definitions
-The policy following Policy Definitions have been added/modified in **policies.json**:
+The following Policy Definitions have been added/modified in **policies.json**:
 * **Enforce-Subn-RouteTable** Enforce Route Table on All Subnets.
 Takes the following parameters:

         RouteTableResourceGroup (Default: Locked)
         RouteTableName (Default: RouteTable)

+* **Deploy-AzureBackup-on-VM** Deploys if not exist a backup vault in the resourcegroup of  the virtual machine and enabled the backup for the virtual machine with defaultPolicy enabled.

-## Policy Assignments
+## Landing Zone Policy Assignments
-The policy assignments have been added/modified in **lz.json**:
+The policy assignments have been added/modified in a new template file called **lz.json**:
+* **Deploy-VM-Backup** Deploys if not exist a backup vault in the resourcegroup of  the virtual machine and enabled the backup for the virtual machine with defaultPolicy enabled at **CAF-LandingZone** MG Scope.

+## Intranet Landing Zone Policy Assignments
+The policy assignments have been added/modified in a new template file called **intranetlz.json**:
 * **Deny-Intranet-Public-PaaS-Endpoints** Public network access should be disabled for PAAS services (Initiative) assigned at **CAF-Intranet** MG Scope.
 This policy applies to the following PaaS Services:

         Cosmos